angular/angular/aio/content/tutorial/first-app/first-app-lesson-12.md

 ## Step 2 - Add the form functions to the details page

-This step adds the code to the details page that handles the form interactions.
+This step adds the code to the details page that handles the form's interactions.

 In the **Edit** pane of your IDE, in `src/app/details/details.component.ts`: